asathiya007/hotspot-api/README.md

+HotSpot uses computer vision to detect wildfires in aerial images captured by planes, drones, satellites, etc. Check out the completed product here: https://hotspot-asathiya.herokuapp.com/

-This repo contains the code for the the PyTorch neural network used for detecting fires from aerial images (from drones, planes, satellites, etc.), which is exposed through a Flask API.
+The repo containing the code for the the PyTorch neural network used for detecting wildfires from aerial images (from drones, planes, satellites, etc.) and the Flask API that exposes this network can be found here: https://github.com/asathiya007/hotspot-api

+The repo containing the React user interface code can be found here: https://github.com/asathiya007/hotspot